atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 see you depart -- with as little emotion as if they really had never seen you before, as if they are many such people, I believe, in the world. -- What is a lady, receiving her company on a *rout*, or an *assembly night*, but the mistress of a public-house?
 Her guests crowd her rooms, in order to amuse themselves with each other, while she has the toil and the trouble to make the amusements of the evening agreeable to them all. -- With these sentiments you may imagine that I have an aversion to routs: I have, indeed, no relish for them. -- The person whose house is filled with company, who cannot live without cards, appears in the same light to me as the proprietor of an assembly room. -- In many houses the company grouped together more than defray the expenses of the night by their deposits under the candlesticks, if the owner of them has a good correspondence with her servants. -- Severe animadversions could I make upon the abuses of society in general, and of the ill con sequences attending public card-playing in particular. -- But to return to Mrs. Mead.
 As soon as she was out of the house, lady Spilsbury and miss Facely began loudly to rally lord Woburn about his *widow*, as they titled her, and made use of so many malicious sarcasms, which sarcasms were accompanied with the grossest allusions, I blushed for them. -- My lord, to do him justice, behaved in a very proper manner upon the occasion; for partly by indifference, and partly by contempt, he threw them quite out of their play: he even had the grace so far to vindicate Mrs. Mead, as to speak with the highest commendation of the great decency of her manners, and the discretion, whichsShe discovered, by not taking notice, improperly, of those indelicacies and in discretions in her friends, which she could not have overlooked. -- This defence of her did him, in my opinion, a great deal of honour.

-“Decency and discretion,” said lady spilsbury, while miss Facely approved of what she uttered with her eyes, ”are qualifications fo little regarded now, that those who have any pretension to them, receive no kind of advantage from them -- the boasting of them is certainly ridiculous;" -- adding, with, a strong sneer, “the widow’s very decent and discreet appearance has been of very small service to her.”
+"Decency and discretion," said lady spilsbury, while miss Facely approved of what she uttered with her eyes, "are qualifications fo little regarded now, that those who have any pretension to them, receive no kind of advantage from them -- the boasting of them is certainly ridiculous;" -- adding, with, a strong sneer, "the widow’s very decent and discreet appearance has been of very small service to her."

-My lord replied, rather warmly, "that Mrs. Mead was superior to most of her sex.”
+My lord replied, rather warmly, "that Mrs. Mead was superior to most of her sex."

-“Upon my word,” said lady spilsbury, half irritated, “you pay us all, even lady Charlotte too, a high compliment, by supposing that Mrs. Mead can have any superiority over us.”
+"Upon my word," said lady spilsbury, half irritated, "you pay us all, even lady Charlotte too, a high compliment, by supposing that Mrs. Mead can have any superiority over us."

-“Mrs. Mead,” replied my lord, “has good qualities, with which you seem to be unacquainted; but admitting she has no good ones, you only lessen yourself by endeavouring to expose *her*. -- Lady Charlotte [bowing respectfully to me] has too much sense, and too much good nature to join in calumniating any of her sex.”
+"Mrs. Mead," replied my lord, "has good qualities, with which you seem to be unacquainted; but admitting she has no good ones, you only lessen yourself by endeavouring to expose *her*. -- Lady Charlotte [bowing respectfully to me] has too much sense, and too much good nature to join in calumniating any of her sex."

 With these words he left the room, and left me to hear such severe invectives against himself and Mrs. Mead, that had I not made it a rule never to believe a quarter of the scandal addressed to my ears, I should have entertained sentiments very unfavourable indeed to them both.
 However, not chusing to vindicate people of whose merits and demerits I was so incompetent a judge (who can always answer, in every respect, even for themselves?) nor caring to hear the same conversation continued, I quitted them abruptly, leaving them to make what comments they pleased on my silence, for which I shall probably be loaded with aspersions similar to those they so liberally bestowed upon the above mentioned gentleman and lady. -- Were it not necessary for me, on many accounts, to be very circumspect, and upon my guard, though I am persuaded that my behaviour, after all my precaution, will be grossly misrepresented, the propensities of lady Spilsbury and miss Facely to satire, would sufficiently spur me to be watchful over my conduct.